feedhenry-staff/fh-rest-sync-proxy/README.md

 ## Install

-_NOTE: If you are using fh-mbaas-api v6 or lower you must use the 0.x version of this module. fh-mbaas-api v7 and v8 are not supported._
+_NOTE: If you are using fh-mbaas-api v6 or lower you must use the 0.x version of this module. fh-mbaas-api v7 and above can use 1.0 and newer._

 To use this module you must have fh-mbaas-api version 9.0.0 or higher installed in your package.json.
 Install example is below.

 ```
-npm install fh-mbaas-api@9 --save
+npm install fh-mbaas-api@7 --save

 npm install fh-rest-sync-proxy --save
 ```